O'Hara Group

 The features available in the app are the same, regardless of which platform you use.

-Additionally, because data used by the macro is stored within the page content itself, migrating between platforms (e.g. moving from Server to Cloud, from Server to Data Center, or from Cloud back to self-hosted/on-premise) in most cases requires no additional steps.
+Additionally, because data used by the macro is stored within the page content itself, migrating between platforms (e.g. moving from Server to Cloud, from Server to Data Center, or from Cloud back to self-hosted/on-premises) in most cases requires no additional steps.

 For example, pages moved to the Cloud using the Confluence Cloud Migration Assistant should display the same as they did in your Server or Data Center instance, or vice-versa.